Promoting healthier habits in college students through a nostalgic and playful accountability partner for intrinsic motivation.

 Visual Design

 DoorDash’s mission is to revolutionize food delivery by providing a convenient and health-conscious experience for all users, especially college students.
-They aim to promote food transparency through clear nutritional information, meal recommendations, and calorie tracking.
 However, college students still struggle to eat healthily due to limited options, busy schedules, and tight budgets.

 Our mission was to design an experience to encourage college students to be more conscious of their health.
 We introduced Dash, the DoorDash Dog that acts as an accountability partner to motivate users to eat healthier.

 CONTEXT